 Managing natural resources in the region

-Landscape management is similar to the Aboriginal notion of 'caring for country'.
-Although the methods may be quite different in practice, landscape management and caring for country both focus on protection of the land for the mutual benefit of people and the environment.
+Landscape management is similar to the Aboriginal notion of 'caring for Country'.
+Although the methods may be quite different in practice, landscape management and caring for Country both focus on protection of the land for the mutual benefit of people and the environment.
 The unique nature of the region requires a balance between 'traditional' authority and 'government' authority.
-To be successful, the AW Landscape Board partners with elders and traditional owners to blend modern land management practices with traditional care of country, while ensuring good governance in relation to the board and its programs.
+To be successful, the AW Landscape Board partners with Anangu to blend modern land management practices with traditional care of country, while ensuring good governance in relation to the board and its programs.

 With this balance in mind, the vision for land management in the AW region is for 'a healthy and valued region, managed responsibly now, for the future benefit of people and country'.
 To achieve this vision, the AW Landscape Board is working with the community and stakeholders to develop a regional Landscape Management Plan that sets targets for the condition of the environment in the region.
 The AW team works with the community and industries in the region to deliver programs and projects that aim to achieve these targets.

-Continuing climate change will mean that land managers and traditional owners in the AW region will need to develop and implement effective responses to the impacts of climate change, to sustainably manage local environments.
+Continuing climate change will mean that land managers and Anangu in the AW region will need to develop and implement effective responses to the impacts of climate change, to sustainably manage local environments.